cloudmesh-community/book/chapters/class/516/week3-arch.md

 * Google cloud API
 * ...

-On the cloudmesh side we will introduce you soon to
+On the Cloudmesh side we will introduce you soon to

 * cloudmesh.yaml as preliminary documented in the cloudmesh manual
 * cloudmesh cloud bundle